-But with the help of this article, you will for sure be able to locate the problem fast.
+But with the help of this article, you will be able to locate the problem quickly.

-Basically, the P0174 trouble code means that there is a lean mixture in your engine which has to get fixed to get the light away.
-Let’s Go!
+Basically, trouble code P0174 means that there is a lean mixture in your engine that needs to be repaired to get rid of the check engine light.
+Let’s go!

 What Does the P0174 Code Mean?

-In an ideal situation, the combustion engine maintains the air-fuel mixture ratio of 14.7 parts air to 1 part fuel.
-This is the perfect ratio for the combustion engine to operate effectively.
+Ideally, the combustion engine maintains the air-fuel mixture ratio of 14.7 parts air to 1 part fuel.
+This is the perfect ratio for the combustion engine to work effectively.

-However, if there is too much air and the amount of fuel is not adequate, a ‘lean’ condition is created which basically indicates that there is not enough fuel in the air-fuel mixture.
-As soon as the Engine Control Module detects a lean condition, it triggers the P0174 trouble code.
+However, if there is too much air and the amount of fuel is not sufficient, a “lean” condition is created, which basically indicates that there is not enough fuel in the air-fuel mixture.
+As soon as the engine control module detects a lean condition, it triggers error code P0174.

-The P0174 is a generic powertrain code and may trigger in any OBD-II equipped vehicle.
+The P0174 is a generic powertrain code and may trigger in any OBD2-equipped vehicle.